 Gathering feedback to inform the ongoing breeding program

-Beekeepers who received queens in 2020 were asked to not propagate the bees.
-We still discourage propagation because of the need to maintain genetic integrity of the stock by having an adequate supply of Hilo drones to mate with the grafted Hilo queens.
+Beekeepers who received queens are asked to not propagate the bees.
+We discourage propagation because of the need to maintain genetic integrity of the stock by having an adequate supply of Hilo drones to mate with the grafted Hilo queens.
 Queens mated to non-Hilo drones may create highly variable colonies.
 The Varroa resistance of such colonies is unpredictable, so we encourage thorough monitoring of mite levels and treatment where necessary.